-To maximize the integrity of designs in UltraScale devices, Xilinx offers industry-leading resilience to SEUs through more than 40 techniques spanning process, layout, circuit, and device architecture.
-Compared to 7 Series devices, UltraScale devices achieve up to a 3x reduction in SEU FIT.
+To maximize the integrity of designs in Xilinx devices, Xilinx offers industry-leading resilience to SEUs through more than 40 techniques spanning process, layout, circuit, and device architecture.
+Compared to 7 Series devices, Versal devices achieve more than 2 orders of magnitude reduction in SEU FIT.

-UltraScale+ devices are the next step in Xilinx's continuing efforts to offer the most robust and comprehensive solution available.
-UltraScale+ devices contain additional design innovations and use FinFET transistor technology as a multiplier to gain substantial additional reduction in SEU FIT.
-Most applications will meet their reliability and availability requirements based on the inherent resilience of UltraScale+ devices without any additional SEU mitigation.
-Learn more about Xilinx’s SEU solutions for UltraScale+ devices.
+Versal devices are the next step in Xilinx's continuing efforts to offer the most robust and comprehensive solution available.
+Versal devices contain additional design innovations and use 7nm FinFET transistor technology as a multiplier to gain substantial additional reduction in SEU FIT.
+Most applications will meet their reliability and availability requirements based on the inherent resilience of Versal devices without any additional SEU mitigation.

 Xilinx uses only ultra-low alpha (ULA) packaging materials and actively monitors material suppliers to ensure compliance with ULA specifications.

-To effectively manage SEUs, Xilinx offers free IP that can be leveraged to increase reliability and availability in applications requiring additional mitigation.
+To effectively manage SEUs, Xilinx offers optional solutions that can be leveraged to increase reliability and availability in applications requiring additional mitigation.

-While optimization by EDA tools typically improves quality of results, these tools may also optimize away design-level SEU mitigation, such as redundant circuits or modules.
+Optimization by EDA tools typically improves quality of results, but these tools may also optimize away design-level SEU mitigation, such as redundant circuits or modules.
 Xilinx offers tools and a methodology to ensure mitigation techniques are left intact and design functionality is preserved.

 Analysis and verification are the most critical pieces for ensuring reliability and availability.
 Xilinx takes an open and direct approach to assessing SEU FIT.
 Xilinx stands alone in the publication of radiation effects data for commercial devices, via the Xilinx Device Reliability Report, and uses this data to support pre-design and post-design SEU FIT estimation for reliability and availability analysis.

-In order to foster independent verification by interested users and the broader radiation effects community, the SEM IP core optionally provides convenient error injection, a capability enhanced by availability of data files providing a map of Configuration RAM locations essential to a given design’s operation.
-Further, Xilinx hardware debug tools support device Configuration RAM read back for verification during radiation effects tests.
+In order to foster independent verification by interested users and the broader radiation effects community, Xilinx hardware debug tools support device Configuration RAM read back for verification during radiation effects tests.